tomjaguarpaw/blog.poisson.chat/posts/2019-03-25-higher-rank-types.md

 \begin{code}
 {-# LANGUAGE ExplicitForAll #-}
 {-
+  `ExplicitForAll` does not add any actual power to the type system.
-  `ExplicitForAll` gives us the luxury of explicit `forall` quantifiers, which is especially useful to make class definitions less confusing, without adding any actual power to the type system, but I would use `forall` even if `RankNTypes` were the only way to enable this.
+  It gives us the luxury of explicit `forall` quantifiers, which is especially useful to make class definitions less confusing.
+  But I would use `forall` even if `RankNTypes` were the only way to enable this.
 -}

 module HigherRankWithClass where